Skip to contents

 plot(uncertainty_model, type = "forecast")

-The uncertainty implementation uses HAC standard errors for the linear bridge equation, or Delta-HAC standard errors when parametric aggregation weights are estimated jointly.
+The uncertainty implementation uses HAC standard errors for the linear target equation, or Delta-HAC standard errors when parametric aggregation weights are estimated jointly.
 By default, prediction intervals are simulated from resampled centered target-equation residuals.
 If you also set full_system_bootstrap = TRUE, bridgr instead uses a full-system target-period block bootstrap for both coefficient standard errors and prediction intervals, controlled through bootstrap = list(N = ..., block_length = ...).

 Where to Go Next